morel-g/generative-models/Readme.md

 ## Image datasets

-In this section diffusion models are applied to images data.
-Experiments are made for the three continuous models: Diffusion / Score Based model, Critical-damped Langevin and stochastic interpolant.
+Applying diffusion models to image data with experiments on Fashion MNIST and CIFAR datasets.
+Three continuous models are considered: diffusion / score Based model, critical-damped Langevin and stochastic interpolant.

 ### Sampling from the models for the Fashion MNIST dataset: